LFDM/deployment_helpers/README.md

 release app
 ```

-The reference of `app-dev-1` will be copied to `app-prod-1`, which is
+The reference in `app-dev-1` will be copied to `app-prod-1`, which is
 also accessible through the pure `app` link.

 We can also deploy a new version directly to the production link